 PRISM® Workstyle

 See how you approach work in teams across five dimensions: Power, Risk, Identity, Speed and Messaging.
+You finish with a printable profile and a practical action plan.

 In most teams the real problem isn't ability.
 It's the everyday differences in how people communicate, make decisions and handle disagreement.
-PRISM® helps a team see those differences clearly, then gives practical ways to work with them.
+PRISM helps a team see those differences clearly, then gives practical ways to work with them.

 When workstyles clash, people usually feel it long before they can explain it.
 One person wants the decision made today while another wants more time.
 One pushes back openly while another goes quiet.
 Meetings drag, trust wears thin, and nobody is quite sure what changed.